 Alone in some deep dungeon’s earless den,

 The first four lines of ‘To Toussaint L’Ouverture’ sets the tone and mood.
 In the first line, the poet says Toussaint is the most unhappy of humankind.
-The reason is before Toussaint’s death he was imprisoned by the French colonists.
+The reason is that before Toussaint’s death he was imprisoned by the French colonists.
 So, the last few days of his life were full of misery and suffering.
 Thereafter, the poet asks him whether he can hear the song of the rural milkmaid.
 Here, the poet paints a beautiful pastoral scene consisting of a milkmaid tending her cows.

 However, the poet makes it clear that he is no more.
 His mundane body lies deep in some dungeon.
 The place is so marooned that none residing there can hear the rhythm of life.
 Moreover, the “dungeon’s earless den” contains a personification.